monalisasha/SimpleCardTrick/README.md

 # SimpleCardTrick
-A simple card trick game using python
+A simple card trick using python